 In Christiania, King Haakon and Queen Maud listened to the former President pitch an approach to peace based on extending the example of the Supreme Court of the United States to international arbitration, limiting armaments, and one other idea that the London Morning Post judged “too fantastic to be realized.”

-Two years later, with Roosevelt winning primary after primary, Gifford Pinchot invited ‘Abdu’l-Bahá to his estate, Grey Towers in Milford, Pennsylvania, to spend two days with him and his friends.
+Two years later, with Roosevelt winning primary after primary, Amos Pinchot, Gifford brother, invited ‘Abdu’l-Bahá to their ancestral estate, Grey Towers in Milford, Pennsylvania, to spend two days with them and their friends.
 It was built in fieldstone like a French château with three tall conical towers, and stood on a hilltop just a mile from the Delaware River.
 Pinchot had been America’s first chief of the U.S. Forest Service, spearheading the conservation policies that were one of Roosevelt’s highest priorities.

 ‘Abdu’l-Bahá took the train to Milford on the morning of June 3, 1912, from Penn Station.
 His chronicler, Mahmúd, said that he conversed so much over the two days that his words alone would fill a book.
 Given the kinds of people who were Pinchot’s friends, the subject turned, inevitably, to politics and war.